Emirates has just launched a new Business Class Suite on its B777. Etihad already has one of the best First Class Suites in the World.

 Etihad wins with a superior entertainment system, a screen that not only swivels back to let you watch TV in bed, but it also has split-screen capabilities with four different screens.
 Plus, surfing the web is actually possible on Etihad.
 Emirates offers made WiFi affordable for everyone – free for the first 10 MB and only $1 USD for 500 MB of data.
 Unfortunately, this means the internet connection is virtually unusable due to the number of passengers logged on.

 Emirates Vs Etihad First Class Amenity Kit – Which Is Best?

 Etihad comes in lower at number 5 in my best first-class amenity kits and passengers get Christian Lacroix loungewear and toiletries from Hungarian skincare brand, Omorovicza.
 The amenity kit from Emirates is the most generous and therefore wins.
-I love a free fragrance and their pyjamas are groundbreaking.
+I love a free fragrance and their pajamas are groundbreaking.

 Both Etihad and Emirates offer complimentary chauffeur-driven airport transfers in First.

 Conclusion Emirates Vs Etihad – Best First Class